 Compact (also known as table-top dishwashers)

 Around 55cm wide, compact models take up around as much space as a microwave or a large drawer.
 While freestanding (table-top) models have been available for some time, drawer-style integrated machines are becoming more common.
 Compact models usually hold between four and six place settings, although occasionally they accommodate as many as 10.
-Read our guide on how to buy the best compact dishwasher to learn if one of these could be for you.
+Read our guide on to learn if one of these could be for you.

 The control panel is the strip where you'll find all the machine's control dials, buttons, displays and indicators.
 On freestanding and semi-integrated models, this is placed at the top of the front door.
 On fully integrated models, the control panel is on the top edge of the door.